 Note: If you're getting tired of receiving Human responses, consider making a contact form required, or playing around with its position in your videoask flow.

-Notes: This is a feature built into VideoAsk which allows you to jot down notes or create a script to use while you record, like a teleprompter.
+Notes: This is a feature built into VideoAsk that allows you to jot down notes or create a script to use while you record, kind of like a teleprompter.
 These notes won't be visible to your respondents.
 Find out more about notes.

 Organization: When you create an account on VideoAsk you become the owner of that account organization.
 You can join others' organizations (if you get an invite from them 😉 ) and you can invite team members to collaborate in your organization.
 Find out more about VideoAsk organizations.